davidelettieri/davidelettieri.it/_posts/2020-03-21-a-tagged-union-example.md

 # How to use it

-The nullable int example maybe it's cool and easy to understand and get a grasp of comprehension of what a tagged union type is.
+The nullable int example is a specific case of an _option type_ and should help us get a grasp of comprehension of what a tagged union type is.
 How do we use it in real world code?
 I think a very useful way to use the union type is returning values and errors from methods.

-In our simple domain we need to manage customer orders, retrieve, let the customer pay it and so on.
+In our simple domain we need to retrieve and manage customer orders, let the customer pay it and so on.
 A starting point could be:

 <script src="https://gist.github.com/davidelettieri/0e204323a16d4abc520c3516fc86ccfe.js"></script>